mapbox/mapbox-studio-classic/README.md

 TM2
 ---
-Sketching out what a datatile-based TileMill might look like.
+Sketching out what a vector tile-based TileMill might look like.

 ### Mac OS X